ZoeHancox/ML_pytesting_tutorial/README.md

 If you can't run the code or would like to see the answers you can look at the `pytesting_answers.ipynb` notebook.

+## Want to collaborate with others?

+Check out [this hackpad](https://hackmd.io/@3UbYXkLuSRWoUkulK3ihvw/pytesting) for help, inspiration and sharing!

 ## Dataset